 We are now accepting applications for two fully funded (UK only) PhD vacancies for Oct 2023 entry (see below for details) 

-Rob Davies is a member of the Synthesis Section with expertese in organometallic and coordination chemistry.
-Main research themes in the Davies groups include the development and study of copper-based reagents and catalysts and research on Metal Organic Framework (MOF) and related materials with applications in catalysis, gas storage and capture (including carbon dioxide capture) and medicine - see Research for more details .
+Rob Davies is a Reader in the Department of Chemistry with expertise in organometallic and coordination chemistry.
+Main research themes in the Davies group include the development and study of sustainable and 'green' copper-based catalyst systems and research on Metal Organic Framework (MOF) and related materials with applications in catalysis, gas storage and capture (including carbon dioxide capture) and medicine - see Research for more details .

-Rob graduated from the University of Bristol with a first class degree, before going to St John’s College, Cambridge to study for his PhD on organolithium chemistry with Ron Snaith.
+Rob graduated from the University of Bristol with a first class degree, before going to St John’s College, Cambridge to study for his PhD.
 He was subsequently appointed to a three year Research Fellowship at St Catharines College Cambridge before moving to Imperial College London where he was awarded a Governors' lectureship.

 PhD positions are available each year, usually starting in October.
 There are a number of scholarships available through the College for high quality candidates from the UK or overseas.
 Applications from candidates applying for other external scholarships are also encouraged.
-Details on how to apply can be found at http://www.imperial.ac.uk/chemistry/postgraduate/phd-programmes/.
-Informal enquiries are recommended as early as possible and in the first case candidates should contact Dr Davies by e-mail at firstname.lastname@example.org with a copy of their CV.
+Informal enquiries are recommended as early as possible and in the first case candidates should contact Dr Rob Davies by e-mail at firstname.lastname@example.org with a copy of their CV.

 Specific post-doctoral vacancies will be advertised, however enquiries from outstanding candidates seeking support for external fellowship applications are welcome at any time.
 Please include a CV and cover letter, detailing potential funding agencies.
 Applicants with experience in coordination chemistry (including MOFs), organometallic chemistry or catalysis are particularly welcome.